-The County is also traversed by two major thoroughfares (US Routes 3 and 301), includes a growing state of the art fiber optics and telecommunications network and serves as home of one of the world's premier research and development centers, the Naval Surface Warfare Center - Dahlgren Division, one of the region's largest employers.
+The County is also traversed by two major thoroughfares (US Routes 3 and 301), includes a growing state of the art fiber optics and telecommunications network and serves as home of one of the world's premier research and development centers, the Naval Surface Warfare Center - Dahlgren Division, one of the region's largest employers which infuses over 1 Billion dollars into the regional economy yearly.

 The County currently enjoys "Aa2 / AA+/ AA" ratings from Moody's, Standard & Poor's, and Fitch, respectively.

 The fiscal health of King George County has a direct relationship on the level of services provided to residents.
-The County received two bond rating upgrades during FY2014.
+The County received two bond rating upgrades during FY2015.
 Standard and Poor stated "The stable outlook reflects our view of King George's strong finances supported by a strong economy and financial management policies."

 Recent U.S. Census estimates place King George County as the third fastest growing locality in the Virginia.
-The current population is 24,926 which is a 5.7% growth since the 2010 Census indicating that there is a strong interest from individuals to take advantage of the County's rural character and affordable housing.
+The current population is 25,371 which is a 7.6% growth since the 2010 Census indicating that there is a strong interest from individuals to take advantage of the County's rural character and affordable housing.
 Growth on this scale will necessitate new revenue sources to fund schools, utilities, government and amenities.

-King George has a diversified economy with strong military, services, manufacturing, retail trade and agricultural sectors.
+King George has a diversified economy with strong military, services, manufacturing, retail trade and Agricultural sectors.
 The major employer is the Naval Support Facility (NSF)-Dahlgren, which provides employment for approximately 5,000 civilian and military personnel and an additional 4,000 contract employees.
 NSF-Dahlgren has been instrumental in attracting a variety of high technology software engineering firms to the County.
 Other major services industries in the County include high technology computer programming, retail, food service, education, and government.
-The first phase of the new King George Gateway Shopping Center has been completed and is home to a Walmart Supercenter, Autozone, Community Bank of Tri-County, Five Guys Burgers and Fries, Hair Cuttery, GameStop, Verizon and other smaller retail and food establishments.
-The second phase that includes retail space is currently under construction.
+The King George Gateway Shopping Center has been completed and is home to a Walmart Supercenter, Autozone, Community Bank of Tri-County, Five Guys Burgers and Fries, Hair Cuttery, GameStop, Verizon, Peebles, Dollar Tree, Rue21 and other smaller retail and food establishments.
 Agriculture remains important in the County's economy.
 As of the last assessment there were 200 agricultural parcels containing greater than 100 acres.

 The County has an active Economic Development Authority (EDA) which has developed an industrial park and is aggressively marketing the County.
 In 2012, Faddis Concrete Products purchased the former Mid-Atlantic Precast building.
 Based out of Pennsylvania, Faddis manufactures a variety of concrete products and will create up to 70 full time jobs.
 Also the 42 acre greenhouse that has been vacant since 2009 was purchased by Horti-Group USA and is leasing space to Fresh Tulips USA, one of the largest producer of tulips in the United States.
-There continues to be interest in the remaining lots in the industrial park from mid-sized manufacturing operations located outside of the region.
+Most recently, CCE Specialties a 30 million dollar revenue generating company that specializes in fabrication of drywall forms announced their relocation from Stafford County to a 75,000 square foot vacant warehouse in the industrial park.
+This project will create another 60 high paying jobs.
+The Board unanimously approved running a fiber backbone to the industrial park this past year and we anticipate the addition of Natural Gas to the industrial park by the end of 2016.
+There continues to be interest in the remaining lots in the industrial park from mid-sized manufacturing operations located throughout the United States and Europe considering its strategic location in between two major Metropolitan Statistical Areas in Richmond, and Washington, D.C. along with the very reasonable cost to do business.